 Statement of Faith

 We, the staff at CCCRD, have entrusted ourselves to Jesus Christ as Lord and Savior.
-We are committed to becoming Christ-like and to listen and follow the guidance of the indwelling Holy Spirit and the Bible.
+We are committed to becoming Christ-like and to listen and follow the guidance of the indwelling Holy Spirit and the inerrant Bible, God's word.
 It is our sincere desire to love all persons, be a testimony for Christ and to bring glory to God.
 We freely subscribe to the following doctrinal statement:

 Before the beginning of humankind, God always existed in the nature of Father, Son and Holy Spirit: eternal, equal and three in one God (Ge.
 1:26; Jn.
 1:1; 5:18; 2Co.
 13:14; 1Pe.
 1:2).
 Humankind was created in the image of God (Ge.
 1:27), but was tempted to do evil by Satan (Ge.
 3:1-4), Adam and Eve sinned against God (Ge.
 3:6).
 Subsequently, all of humanity has sinned against God (Ro.
 3:23; 5:12) and, therefore, is in need of salvation or reconciliation with God (2Co.
 5:18,19).